-A content marketing funnel is an organised structure that assigns a specific task to each piece of content you produce based on the customer’s stage of the purchasing process.
+A content marketing funnel is an organized structure that assigns a specific task to each piece of content you produce based on the customer’s stage of the purchasing process.

-It’s the distinction between irregular blogging and a systematic approach.
+It is the difference between random blogging and a strategic content approach.
 While random material may draw users, funnel-driven content draws the correct users and purposefully advances them towards an objective.

-- They are prepared to decide at the bottom (e.g., “WordPress speed optimisation service pricing”).
+- They are prepared to decide at the bottom, e.g., “WordPress speed optimization service pricing.”

 Customers should be met at every stage by your content, which should provide them with the precise information they require and logically lead them to the next one.